santiagodevco/pear/README.md

 HEADER

 Changes can be made in classes:
-'.header-box', by adding the following letters:
+'.header-box', by adding the following letters: <br>
--z: To remove the generic characteristics
+-z: To remove the generic characteristics <br>
--b: No generic characteristics and with a black background color -c and -d: are equal to -b but with blue(-c) and red(-d) background
+-b: No generic characteristics and with a black background color <br>
+-c and -d: are equal to -b but with blue(-c) and red(-d) background

-'.header-container', changes in this class have a recommendation as there are only two options:
+'.header-container', changes in this class have a recommendation as there are only two options:<br>
 1.header-container: it has a grid-template-row of 150px 60px.
-Recommended for use with the generic style.
+Recommended for use with the generic style. <br>
 2.header-container-b: it has smaller dimensions, it is recommended to use it with the non-generic classes of header box, because if grid-template-row is 80px 60px.

-In the class '.container-image' the options are dictated by your previous choice in the class '.header-container':
+In the class '.container-image' the options are dictated by your previous choice in the class '.header-container': <br>
--If you chose .header-container you must use the .container-image class -If you chose .header-container-b you must use the class .container-image-b
+-If you chose .header-container you must use the .container-image class <br>
+-If you chose .header-container-b you must use the class .container-image-b <br>

-Buttons of type '<a>' have three kinds
+Buttons of type '<a>' have three kinds <br>
-.a: Which is white with gray letters and its default :hover in green.
+.a: Which is white with gray letters and its default :hover in green. <br>
 .a-b: Recommended for dark themes since its letters are in white.
-It has no :hover set.
+It has no :hover set. <br>
 .a-c: With a black lettering color.
 You don't have : hover configured

   The configuration of the :hover should be done as follows: